GwanwooDavidKim/Milestone_Manager/replit.md

 ### Technical Implementations
 - **Timeline Visualization**: Features quarterly (e.g., 24.Q1) and monthly scales, dynamic year expansion to include current and intermediate years, and "This Month" indicator.
 - **Node Management**: Nodes (events) can be customized by shape, color, date (YY.MM or YY.Qn format with validation), content, memo (tooltip on hover), and attached files.
+Each node now supports a second optional shape and color (shape2, color2) to distinguish multiple items on the same date (e.g., different equipment types).
 Selection is via checkboxes, allowing one node at a time for modification or deletion.
 - **Data Persistence**: All data is stored in `raw.json`.
 Automatic loading on startup, real-time status display, warning for empty saves, and automatic backups (`raw.json.backup`) are implemented for data safety.
 - **Search and Filter**: Capabilities include keyword search across milestone titles/subtitles, content search within nodes, shape-based filtering, and date-based filtering by year and quarter.
 A "This Month" filter is also available.
 - **Image Export**: Individual milestone blocks can be exported as PNG/JPG images, automatically saved to a `Milestone_IMG` folder.